tehprofessor/historian/README.md

 # This is the filename for the Historian ets table.
 config :historian, :archive_filename, "historian-db.ets"

-# The name of the archive's `ets` table, no reason to change this unless you have a conflicting ets table (wow, what are the odds?).
+# The name of the archive's `ets` table, no reason to change this unless you
+# have a conflicting ets table (wow, what are the odds?).
 config :historian, :archive_table_name, :historian_archive_db

-# `nil` means unset and will be considered `true` at runtime, if you do not want to persist the archive to disk you must
+# `nil` means unset and will be considered `true` at runtime, if you do not
-# set this to `false`.
+# want to persist the archive to disk you must set this to `false`.
 config :historian, :persist_archive, nil

 # A map of colors used by Historian.
-The primary purpose of this setting is for accessibility, I don't want someone to have a shitty experience because I was an asshole and chose colors that are hard for them to read.
-I will be adding a few different color schemes (like purely black/white and a high contrast) in a future release.
+The primary purpose of this setting is for
+# accessibility, I don't want someone to have a shitty experience because I was
+# an asshole and chose colors that are hard for them to read.
+I will be adding
+# a few different color schemes (like purely black/white and a high contrast)
+# in a future release to make this a better experience.
 config :historian, :colors, %{
                               dialog_box_background: :white,
                               dialog_box_cancel_text: :red,